Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/1f954644-b099-4467-86be-da1f6b93f6ad)

-**It seems the point 1 is somehow influential since it has high leverage and the cook's D ri in the border of 1**
+**It seems that point 1 is somehow influential since it has high leverage and the cook's D ri in the border of 1**
 ### excluding point 1 from the data:

 ```{r}